scala/scala3/docs/docs/reference/contextual/extension-methods.md

 The `IntOps` examples extended a non generic type.
 It is also possible to extend a specific instance of a generic type (e.g. Seq[String] -- see `stringOps` further below).
-And also generic types by adding type parameters to an extension method.
+Moreover, it is also possible to extend generic types by adding type parameters to an extension method.
 Examples:

 ```scala
 def [T](xs: List[T]) second =